 The development proposal is in compliance with the OCP, in association with a concurrent OCP text amending bylaw to amend the Port Haney Multi-Family, Commercial and Mixed-Use designation to allow for a five (5) storey structure.
 Therefore, it is recommended that Council grant first reading subject to additional information being provided and assessed prior to second reading.

 It is recommended that Council not require any further additional OCP consultation.

-"Original signed by Mark McMullen" for
+"Original signed by Mark McMullen"

-Prepared by: Wendy Cooper, M.Sc., MCIP, RPP Planner
+Wendy Cooper, M.Sc., MCIP, RPP

+Planner

-Approved by: Christine Carter, M.PL, MCIP, RPP GM Planning & Development Services
+Christine Carter, M.PL, MCIP, RPP